virtual-tech-school/frytheweb/.github/pull_request_template.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-### New Feature Submission:

-- [ ] Does your submission pass the tests?
-- [ ] Have you linted your code locally prior to submission?

-### Changes To Core Features:

-- [ ] Have you added an explanation of what your changes do and why you'd like us to include them?
-- [ ] Have you written new tests for your core changes, as applicable?
-- [ ] Have you successfully ran tests with your changes locally?

 ### **After** these steps, you're ready to open a pull request.

     a.
 Give a descriptive title to your PR.